OSGeo/PROJ/docs/source/index.rst

 proj.4
 ******************************************************************************

-proj.4 is a standard Unix filter function which converts geographic longitude and latitude coordinates into cartesian coordinates (and vice versa), and it is a C API for software developers to include coordinate transformation in their own software.
+proj.4 is a standard UNIX filter function which converts geographic longitude and latitude coordinates into cartesian coordinates (and vice versa), and it is a C API for software developers to include coordinate transformation in their own software. proj.4 is maintained on `GitHub <http://github.com/OSGeo/proj.4/>`_.

 =============  ================================================================